psychemedia/middle-english-romances/sir-amadace.md

 Scho changyd no chere nor grette;

 L^ston and ye mey here!
-Scho seyd, " Bryng my yong son me beforne,
+Scho seyd, "Bryng my yong son me beforne,
 Tliat was of my body borne,

 And ley my hart full nere/*
 The knyght §eyd to his feloo tho:
 "Wheder lovyst thou better of the too?"

-He seyd " My,wyfe so dere."
+He seyd "My,wyfe so dere."
 M Sython thou lovyst her the more,
 Thou schalt se her partyd or